Leibniz-IWT/Raspberry-Pi-FAIRification/README.md

-# Raspberry-Pi-FAIRification
+# Raspberry-Pi FAIRification Projects

-Programs for Measurements and Data Applications
+### Programs for Measurements and Data Applications

+Four different applications are described with a Raspberry Pi as a possible solution to enable a FAIR (Findable, Accessible, Interoperable, Reusable) data management.